kai-li-1994/garment-variant-dataset/README.md

 - United Kingdom
 - Australia

+H&M and Uniqlo were selected because their parent companies, H&M Group and Fast Retailing, rank among the largest global apparel manufacturers and retailers by annual sales after Inditex/Zara, while also providing structured online product information suitable for scalable garment-level analysis.
+The United Kingdom and Australia portals were selected to capture seasonal variation across Northern and Southern Hemisphere retail markets.
+This selection should be interpreted as a structured product-level snapshot of two major fast-fashion retailers across two seasonally contrasting regional markets, not as a statistically representative sample of all fast fashion.

 The dataset includes men’s, women’s, and children’s clothing.
 The analytical unit is the **colour-specific garment variant**, rather than the original product-page record.

 This unit was chosen because colour, material composition, and product details can differ across variants of the same nominal product.
 These differences are relevant for sorting and recycling analysis, especially where colour, fibre composition, or component-level construction influences the interpretation of a garment.